-Check one of the following: C.
+c.
+Check one of the following:

-Lead-based paint disclosure requirements do not apply because this property was built on or after January 1, 1978.
+Le ead-based pair nt disclos sure requi rem ent s do not apply because this property was built on or after Jan uary 1 , 1978.

 The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a lead-based paint inspector certified under the Federal certification program or under a federally accredited State certification program.